Kamino666/S2VT-video-caption/README.md

    I provide ["Bleu_1",  "Bleu_2", "Bleu_3",  "Bleu_4", "METEOR", "ROUGE_L" ,"CIDEr"] metrics.
 I mainly focus on METEOR metric as the paper used this.

-   > **The METEOR score** is computed based on the alignment between a given hypothesis sentence and a set of candidate reference sentences.
+   > **The METEOR score** is computed based on the alignment between a given hypothesis sentence and a set of candidate reference sentences.
 METEOR compares exact token matches, stemmed tokens, paraphrase matches, as well as semantically similar matches using WordNet synonyms.

 7. \***Check logs**